English wine cask units

 Capacities of wine casks were formerly measured and standardised according to a specific system of English units.

-The various units were historically defined in terms of the wine gallon so varied according to the definition of the gallon until the adoption of the Queen Anne wine gallon in 1707.
-In the United Kingdom and its colonies the units were redefined with the introduction of the imperial system whilst the Queen Anne wine gallon was adopted as the standard US liquid gallon.
+The various units were historically defined in terms of the wine gallon so varied according to the definition of the gallon until the adoption of the Queen Anne wine gallon in 1706.
+In the United Kingdom and its colonies, the units were redefined with the introduction of the imperial system in 1826, whilst the Queen Anne wine gallon was adopted as the standard US gallon in 1836.

-The major wine producing countries use barrels extensively and have developed standards at variance with the traditional English volumes that are commonly used in the wine and wine cooperage industries.
-Examples include a hogshead of 300 L, a barrique of 220 L (Bordeaux), a barrel of 225 L (Australia), a barrel of 230 L (Burgundy) and a puncheon of 465 L.
+The major wine producing countries use barrels extensively and have developed standards at variance with the traditional English volumes: examples include a hogshead of 300 L, a barrique of 220 L (Bordeaux), a barrel of 225 L (Australia), a barrel of 230 L (Burgundy) and a puncheon of 465 L.

 Casks

 Tun

 The tun (tunne, tunellus, Middle Latin: tunna) is an English unit of liquid volume (not weight), used for measuring wine, oil or honey.
 It is typically a large vat or vessel, most often holding 252 wine gallons, but occasionally other sizes (e.g. 256, 240 and 208 gallons) were also used.